MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 even when Microsoft Dynamics GP is not running and as long as that user has access to the location where those reports and charts and KPIs are stored.

-It is the system administrator’s responsibility to create secure locations on a server or on a SharePoint library for these reports.
+It is the system administrator's responsibility to create secure locations on a server or on a SharePoint library for these reports.

 #### Modify the Report Server web.config file

 To deploy the SQL Server Reporting Services reports, you must modify the Report Server web.config file for the timeout execution and the maximum request length.
-If you don’t update the Report Server web.config file for the timeout execution, you might receive an error that states that “the operation has timed out.”
-If you don’t update the Report Server web.config file for the maximum request length, you will receive an error that the deployment has exceeded the maximum request length allowed by the target server.
+If you don't update the Report Server web.config file for the timeout execution, you might receive an error that states that "the operation has timed out."
+If you don't update the Report Server web.config file for the maximum request length, you will receive an error that the deployment has exceeded the maximum request length allowed by the target server.